BibliothecaDAO/eternum-guide/pages/armies.md

 ![armies-buy-resources](static/img/alpha/armies-buy-resources.png)

-*Sometimes the 'Reconcile Deficits' button won't work because of miscalculations of resources when they are exchanged - in those instances you can hover your mouse on top of your $lords amount and check for yourself what you're running low on and add a bit extra.*
+*Sometimes the 'Reconcile Deficits' button won't work because of miscalculations of resources when they are exchanged - in those instances you can hover your mouse on top of your $lords amount and check for yourself what you're running low on and add a bit extra.
+This is an issue that should be fixed in the future.*

 ![armies-wallet-resources](static/img/alpha/armies-wallet-resources.png)